Artemis Fine Arts

 All this discussion of old masters might lead you to believe we dealt in nothing else.
 Picasso, Braque, Leger, the Impressionists, Barbizon, Courbet and Delacroix, Degas, always a favourite, and the greats from the British school, those too we know about.

-Now the firm is in the hands of Charles Payne, whose connection with David Carritt ltd goes back to the 1970's, and of whom Tim Bathurst used to say: "may i introduce you to the man who saved the firm," on account of introducing to them one extraordinarily important painting; and M/s Laerke Rindvig who is equally at home discussing thoroughbred horses of the first quality, Ingres or Idris Khan and the contemporary art market.
-Indeed, her presence will have been noted by many, whether it was in Hong Kong, Art Basel, TEFAF, or in Regents Park, where her striking appearance has lead one or two exhibitors to dub her "The Frieze Queen."
+Now the firm is in the hands of Charles Payne, whose connection with David Carritt ltd goes back to the 1970's, and of whom Tim Bathurst used to say: "may i introduce you to the man who saved the firm," on account of introducing to them one extraordinarily important painting; and M/s Laerke Rindvig who is equally at home discussing Old Masters, Ingres or Idris Khan and the contemporary art market.
+Indeed, her presence will have been noted by many, whether it was in Hong Kong, Art Basel, TEFAF, or at the auctions.

 Continuing in the tradition of the founding fathers, we too have made some rather remarkable discoveries.
 More news on these will be forthcoming shortly !
 In the mean time if you have any particular requests, or areas of interest, please do let us know.
 We would love to help.